xeklev/frequencyWordLists/README.md

  These lists were created using the word lists provided by Leipzig Corpora Collection.

- Languages availalbe:
+ Languages available:
  - croatian
  - czech
  - danish